maxwolf621/OauthUser/Oauth2UserEndpoints.md

 ```

 A custom introspector can
-- use `RestOperations` to cinfiguring timeout
+- use `RestOperations` to configuring timeout
-- create custom JWTOpaueTokenIntrospector by implementing OpaqueTokenIntrospector
+- create custom `JWTOpaueTokenIntrospecto`r by implementing `OpaqueTokenIntrospector`

 # OAuth 2.0 Login Custom  Configuration

 ```java
 @EnableWebSecurity